Did you happen to record Monty Python’s Flying Circus

 Click on the image to watch the scene

-Copied and cropped from the Kino Blu-ray of 2009 and played by something called the Silent Film Ensemble on 30 April 2010 at the Roxy Theatre in Owen Sound.
+Copied and cropped from the Kino K669 Blu-ray of 2009 but re-edited to match the inauthentic Killiam edition of 1970.
+The music is by something called the Silent Film Ensemble, as played on 30 April 2010 at the Roxy Theatre in Owen Sound.
 There are no words.

 https://youtu.be/t6n4T3Wuaq4